-The amendments to MFRS 132 clarify that income tax relating to distributions to holders of an equity instrument and to transaction costs of an equity transaction should be accounted for in accordance with MFRS 112 Income Taxes.
-The directors anticipate that the amendments to MFRS 132 will have no effect on the Group's and the Company's financial statements as this treatment has already been adopted.
+The amendments to MFRS 138 clarify the treatment of the carrying amount of intangible assets upon revaluation.
+The directors do not anticipate that the amendments to MFRS 138 will have a significant effect on the Group's and on the Company's financial statements.